int128/goxzst/README.md

     	List of template files separated by space
 ```

-goxzst performs the following operations for each platform:
+goxzst does the following steps for each platform:

 1. Build an executable file for the platform.
 1. Pack the executable file into an archive file.